Royal Regiment of Scotland: Hackles

+When 1 SCOTS became 1 RANGER in November 2021, the black hackle was adopted as the Regimental hackle and is now worn by all ranks when not serving at Regimental Duty.

 Mascot

 The official mascot is a Shetland pony named Cruachan.
 He was originally the regimental mascot of the Argyll and Sutherland Highlanders prior to the amalgamation.
 The first pony mascot was presented to the Argylls in 1929 by Princess Louise, Duchess of Argyll and named after Ben Cruachan, a mountain in the Argylls' namesake lieutenancy, and the war cry of Clan Campbell, of whom the Duke of Argyll was chief.
-The current mascot is a Shetland pony Cruachan IV who was presented in late 2012.
+The current mascot is Cruachan IV who was presented in late 2012.